Sharon (CDP), Connecticut: Geography

-Sharon village is in the northwest part of the town of Sharon, 1 mi east of the New York state line.
+Sharon village is in the northwestern part of the town of Sharon, 1 mi east of the New York state line.
 It is bordered to the west by the village of Sharon Valley; to the north by Millerton Road (Connecticut Route 361), Lovers Lane, Low Road, and Cole Road; to the east by Williams Road, Jewett Hill Road, Jackson Hill Road, Cornwall Bridge Road (Connecticut Route 4), and Hatch Pond; to the south by Mitchelltown Road; and to the southwest by a brook which flows to Sharon Valley.

 Sharon is 8 mi northwest of Cornwall Bridge via CT Route 4, 7 mi southwest of Lakeville via CT Route 41, 6 mi southeast of Millerton, New York, via CT Route 361, and 5 mi northeast of Amenia, New York, via Route 343.

 According to the U.S. Census Bureau, the Sharon CDP has a total area of 7.8 sqkm, of which 0.05 sqkm, or 0.66%, are water.
 The brooks in Sharon flow west to Sharon Valley and join Webatuck Creek, a south-flowing tributary of the Ten Mile River and part of the Housatonic River watershed.